top of page

 Colonies

 Stepping Stones Rescue & Haven are dedicated to supporting feral cats within our local community through our effective 'Trap, Neuter, Release (TNR) program.'
 With the help of a dedicated caregiver, we aim to control the population of cat colonies and enhance their overall health.
-By educating the public on the importance of TNR and responsible pet ownership, this will eventually reduce the number of stray cats.
+By educating the public on the importance of spaying and neutering cats and responsible pet ownership, this will eventually reduce the number of strays. c

 If you can help us to help support the colonies, We invite you to visit our 'Help us today page' to learn more about how you can make a difference.
 Your contributions can help us provide essential resources and support to those in need.
 Together, we can create a positive impact!